jhpoelen/id-link-template/NOTES.md

 Not much time has been spent on analyzing the results, but at first glance, the small dataset brings PZCL 1848 (Proceedings for Zoological Society London 1848?) and two dinosaur specimen (AMNH specimen 5116, AMNH specimen 5027) in the spotlight.
 Unlike the three identifiers mentioned, the ids with prefix EOLID could not be found in free form Google searches.
 The larger datasets seem to favor institutions, which is unsuprising, because many specimen are contained in a collection and even more are associated with institutions.

-More data experiments are needed using a more varied range of datasets to come up with a suitable measure for capturing the impact of a specific identifier, but these results seems to suggest that the choice of technologies and data representation are suitable for this kind of data heavy exercize.
+More data experiments are needed using a more varied range of datasets (e.g. all of gbif, genbank) to come up with a suitable measure for capturing the impact of a specific identifier, but these results seems to suggest that the choice of technologies and data representation are suitable for this kind of data-heavy exercize.